tanweijie123/tp/docs/UserGuide.md

   itself
 ### Adding a Schedule: `schadd`

-Creates a Schedule associated with the specified Client and Session, i.e. scheduling a Client to a Session.
+You can schedule your Client to a Session.

 Format: `schadd c/CLIENT_INDEX s/SESSION_INDEX`

+* This will create a Schedule associated with the specified Client and Session.
-* Creates a Schedule of the Client specified by `CLIENT_INDEX` with the Session specified by `SESSION_INDEX`
+* The Client is specified by `CLIENT_INDEX`, and the Session is specified by `SESSION_INDEX`.
+* You can see that on the Session List, the Client's name will be displayed under the specified Session's detail.
+* On the Client List, you might also see a change in the Client's "Next Session" depending on the date and time of the Session.
 * `CLIENT_INDEX` refers to the index number shown in the displayed Client List.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive integer** 1, 2, 3, … .
 * `SESSION_INDEX` refers to the index number shown in the displayed Session List.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive integer** 1, 2, 3, … .

 Examples: